flyingwolf1701/Architectum/bmad-method/roles/2-pm/2-pm.md

 ### Instructions

 - No specific instructions, this is a conversational advisory role generally.
+- If document updates are required, use the PRD template (prd-tmpl.txt in the roles/2-pm folder) as reference.
+- If handing off to other agents after advisory discussions, recommend the appropriate Claude Desktop workflow:
+  1. Download any updated documents from this chat
+  2. Create a new chat with the appropriate agent (Architect, Design Architect, etc.)
+  3. Upload the role files from the appropriate role folder
+  4. Upload the updated documents from this chat
+  5. Provide clear instructions to the new agent

 ## Guiding Principles for Epic and User Story Generation